 Operational waste is generated from office activity, facilities maintenance, landscaping, and capital projects.
-Waste receptacles are often moved, misplaced, or lack clear signage, which leads to contamination.
-The city should ensure that all three waste streams are captured in cityowned buildings.
+Waste receptacles are often moved, misplaced, or lack clear signage, which leads to contamination (i.e., when materials are sorted into the wrong bin or are not properly cleaned).
+The city should ensure that all three waste streams are captured in city-owned buildings.
 If buildings are event-based, then consider including composting protocols in rental agreements.
 For specialized waste streams such as light bulbs, batteries, electronics, computers, appliances, phones, and other products that contain chemicals and hazardous materials, the city should streamline collection programs with the county and/or other cities to divert these materials from landfills.

-The city should continue to research new opportunities to consolidate vendors and improve occupant health by storing hazardous materials and containers in unoccupied, wellventilated areas.
+The city should continue to research new opportunities to consolidate vendors and improve occupant health by storing hazardous materials and containers in unoccupied, well-ventilated areas.
 Waste diversion plans should be developed and shared across departments so that expectations for city staff and contractors meet zero waste requirements